andrewmoise/grits/DEMO.md

 ![Screenshot showing fixed line wrapping](doc/images/custom-2.png)

 (Note that if you change the source *again*, you must reload this tab for the changes to take effect.
-We don't try to monkey with Javascript's `import()` semantics, so once something's importe, it's imported, and you'll have to reload the tab to re-import it.)
+We don't try to monkey with Javascript's `import()` semantics, so once something's imported, it's imported, and you'll have to reload the tab to re-import it.)

 Changing or examining the code of a running web app really doesn't take long once you're familiar with the framework.
 We can't modify the "core" functionality of the site, because we're obviously not allowed to modify actual code in `/lib/` on `gimbal.melanic.org` (although, see the next section!), but we can run custom widgets from `home()/lib/` which we define, which lets us fix bugs in the widgets and then use the fixed versions instead.